 However, if central bank actions begin to differ from their stated objectives due to other interests, market participants will find it difficult to accurately price in various scenarios, leading to lower market confidence, higher market volatility and hinder price transparency.

-But in today’s situation central banks may be forced to maintain accommodative policies for longer periods to maintain solvency and liquidity of the government, keeping front-end rates well anchored.
+But in today’s situation, central banks may be forced to maintain accommodative policies for longer periods to maintain the solvency and liquidity of the government, keeping front-end rates well anchored.

 If this were the case despite rising inflation, real rates would decline even further, and wealth transfer would take place from savers to borrowers.
 From an asset allocation perspective, this would imply greater weight on equity over bonds in portfolios in order to meet stated investment objectives.

-Eastspring Investments, part of Prudential plc, is a global asset manager with Asia at its core, offering innovative investment solutions to meet the financial needs of clients.
-At the heart of Eastspring is a strong connection with its shared purpose – Experts in Asia.
-Invested in Your Future.
+Nupur Gupta is multi-asset portfolio manager Eastspring Investments, Singapore.
+Part of Prudential plc, Easpspring Investments is a global asset manager with Asia at its core, offering innovative investment solutions to meet the financial needs of clients.